zhangdie12138/COVID-19Sampling/README.md

 ## Data availablity
 ### Demographics and COVID-19 data
 Population data access can be requested [here](www.worldpop.org).
-WorldPop-aggregated population at the community level in Beijing is showed in the EXCEL file (CommunityAttr.xlsx)
+WorldPop-aggregated population at the community level in Beijing is showed in the EXCEL file (CommunityAttr.xlsx).
 COVID-19 data used in the study have been detailed in Supplementary Information and can be seen in CommunityAttr.xlsx.

 ### Mobile phone signaling data